Sue9104/web-manual/getting-started/workflow.md

 **Owner** initiates the project:

-- Create a project: specify a source and target languages, deadline, priority, visibility and description, and designate project members (translator, reviewer and guest).
+- Create a project: specify a source and target languages, deadline, priority, visibility and description, and designate project members (translator, reviewer, and guest).

-- Upload database files: only support csv (.csv) or single-page spreadsheet (.xls or .xlsx) from Microsoft Excel and max file size 10MB.
+- Upload database files: only support comma-delimited (.csv) or tab-delimited (.tsv) text file and single-page spreadsheet (.xls or .xlsx) from Microsoft Excel.

 - Assign entries to translator.